maiabdelqader/resume-screening/README.md

 - **Basic RAG Pipeline** – single-query semantic retrieval
 - **Advanced RAG Pipeline** – multi-subquery retrieval with heuristic optimisation, hybrid dense–sparse retrieval, and score-aware fusion

-All outputs are generated using open-source LLaMA models and are strictly grounded in retrieved resume evidence, reducing hallucination in high-stakes recruitment scenarios.
+All outputs are generated using open-source LLaMA models and are strictly grounded in retrieved resume evidence.

 ---